MicrosoftDocs/sdk-api/sdk-api-src/content/msinkaut15/index.md

 ## -description

-This header is used by tablet.
+This header is used by Tablet PC.
 For more information, see:

 - [Tablet PC](../_tablet/index.md)